selenemgr/GroupProject_BankAplication/README.md

 # Hi, I'm Selene! 👋

 ## 🚀 About Me
 I'm a Software Development student and this is my first project in C#.
 Also is my first test using Git😄.
 There's still a lot to learn and how to optimize the code.
 A few things to remind, write more comments and use some libreries if possible.
-Since this is private nobody will read it but I hope my future me will found it and improve all the mistakes I have ♥
+I hope my future me will found it and improve all the mistakes I have ♥

 ## 🛠 Skills
 Javascript, HTML, CSS, C# and Python.